stevejchacon/pizzatip/README.md

 <br>

 ## Insights

-- CHALLENGES ->

-A pizza delivery driver kept track of the tips that they earned during their shifts from August 2020 - December 31, 2022.
-The "HoursTracker" app was used to clock-in/clock-out for each shift works as well as log the tips earned for the shift.
-Initial curiosity arose from a discussion amongst the delivery drivers who were speculating how much they actually earned.
-Like any tip-based job, income fluctuates based on the time of day, the day of the week, and occasion.
-Occassions can be anything from a holiday to a football game.
+There were questions that influenced the desire to start tracking the data as well as questions that arose over time.
+Here is a list of a few questions that originally influced this project:

+- How much a delivery driver earning per shift on average?
+- What was the average earning potential for the different days of the week?
+Which days were the most lucrative?
+What was the hourly rate average?
+- Where holidays worth working and how did the average earnings compare to non-holidays?
+- Approximately how long was a driver working on a given day of the week?
-Questions: Are holidays worth working, did the menu price increase & delivery charge increase affect the tips,
+- How did the increase in the delivery charge and menu prices affect earnings and averages?

-explain lack in ability to track when the tips were earned

-Approach to the D3 Visualizations:
-- While performing this analysis, there was effort made to self study a LinkedIn Learning HTML Essential Training course by Jen Simmons.
-This beginner course was ideal for trying to learn the foundations of HTML which played a key-role in being able to create the layouts for the D3 visualizations``
+- How did the earning potential change throughtout the course of the pandemic and afterwards?
+- Was the job as lucritive as some delivery drivers felt?